Today's Bible Reading: Luke 16

 The story of the rich man and Lazarus is also a story about wealth and poverty.
 Money reveals much about our life -- our emphases, priorities, and major focus.
 Money also reveals our heart.
 We can fool ourselves, justify our actions, and deceive ourselves, but God is not deceived.

 What has been your previous understanding of the parable of the shrewd manager?
 (Many have struggled to understand and apply this parable.)
 What is an appropriate use of worldly wealth?
 What does it mean to be shrewd in financial dealings?
 When is shrewdness acceptable and when is it not acceptable?
 Considering the context, who was the shrewd manager serving?
 Was he serving God or money?
-What other 'money' texts can you think of in Luke's Gospel?
+What other 'money' texts are you aware of in Luke's Gospel?

 Our heavenly Father God, thank you for the many blessings you have given us.
 Thank you for the physical blessings we have; thank you for the spiritual blessings we have.
-We are grateful for those blessings we see, and for those we may not see.
+We are grateful for those blessings we see, and for those we do not see.
 Help us to use every blessing we receive to your honor and glory.
 Help us not to set up false gods from the resources you have given.
 Give us wisdom.
 Help us keep our hearts focused on serving only you.
 In the name of Jesus we pray, Amen.